On this page:

 Follow these steps to add Open Exchange inventory to a plan:

-3. To target the IAB Tech Lab’s page content categories, open the IAB Categories menu.
+To target the IAB Tech Lab’s page content categories, open the IAB Categories menu and select the desired categories.

-4. To target specific ad exchanges, open the Exchanges menu.
+To target specific ad exchanges, open the Exchanges menu and select the desired exchanges.

-Inventory group notice: You’ll need to create an Open Exchange inventory group in the Inventory app before you can add it to your proposal.
-Refer to Open Exchange inventory groups to learn more about this inventory group type, and follow the steps outlined in Create or manage an inventory group to create an Open Exchange inventory group in the Inventory app.
+Inventory group notice: You’ll need to create an inventory group in the Inventory app before you can add it to your proposal.
+Follow the steps outlined in Create or manage an inventory group to create an Open Exchange or Connected TV (CTV) inventory group in the Inventory app.

-Follow these steps to add existing Open Exchange inventory groups to a plan:
+Follow these steps to add existing Open Exchange or Connected TV (CTV) inventory groups to a plan:

-2. Search or browse the list of Open Exchange inventory groups.
+Search or browse the list of Open Exchange and Connected TV (CTV) inventory groups.

-2. Creative format: All supported creative format types are listed next to each inventory group's name.
+Creative Type: All supported creative format types are listed next to each inventory group’s name.

-4. Click the checkbox(es) next to the inventory group(s) that the plan will target.
+Click the checkbox(es) next to the inventory group(s) you wish to target.

 Split Strategy (Optional)

-All plans’ campaigns will be split by Creative Type and NPI Type by default.
-These settings are non-editable.
-If desired, you can also segment your plan’s campaigns by one or more of the following targeting dimensions: Data Partner, Device Type, and/or Audience Type.
+All plans’ campaigns are split by Creative Type (required), NPI Type (required) and (Data) Partner (optional) by default.
+If desired, you can also segment your plan’s campaigns by the Device Type and/or Audience Type dimensions.

 Follow these steps to define a Split Strategy for this plan:

-3. Review the number of campaigns that your plan will include.
+Review the campaigns that your plan will include.

 Save As Draft, Create IO, or Create Plan